QuickBooks vs ERP for Small Manufacturers

 There's no single revenue number that determines when a manufacturer should move from QuickBooks to ERP.
 But there are clear signals:

 You're maintaining more than two systems alongside QuickBooks to manage your operation.
 Your month-end close takes more than five business days because of reconciliation.
-You have compliance or traceability requirements that QuickBooks can't satisfy (FDA, ISO, lot tracking).
+Lot traceability requires manual research across receipts, builds, shipments, and customer records.
+Work order status lives outside accounting.
+Labor, scrap, and WIP are tracked after the fact.
 You've had inventory accuracy problems that caused missed shipments or wrong orders.
 Your combined software and workaround costs are already rivaling what a purpose-built ERP would cost.

 If you're experiencing more than one of those, the question isn't whether to switch.
 It's what to switch to, and how to do it without disrupting your operation.